Undiscovered Scotland

 Lochearnhead's real growth as a settlement came in the years after the railways arrived: helped by the way the writings of Sir Walter Scott had popularised the Trossachs and started a tourist boom that continues unabated today.

-A number of small hotels were built in the years after 1900, especially along the north shore of the loch where they could gain full advantage of the sun.
-The Lochearnhead Hotel and the Clachan Cottage Hotel carry on this tradition: while among the significant amount of self-catering accommodation available around the loch is the unusual thatched Briar Cottage, at the east end of Lochearnhead.
+A number of small hotels were built in the years after 1900, especially along the north shore of the loch where they could take full advantage of the sun.
+The Clachan Cottage Hotel carries on this tradition: while among the significant amount of self-catering accommodation available around the loch is the unusual thatched Briar Cottage, at the east end of Lochearnhead.

 One unexpected feature of Loch Earn is that its waters are subject to an unusual kind of tidal system.
 Because it is aligned along the path of the prevailing wind, the surface of the lake is subjected to a fairly steady pressure from west to east.
 The result is a slight but measurable oscillation of the depth of the water along the loch, with a period of 16 hours.
 This effect is called a seiche and occurs on just a few fresh water lakes around the world.